“Autosomes are the 22 pairs of human chromosomes other than the sex chromosomes.”

 Besides, SOX3, SOX9, RSP0, DCC, HN1, RB1, KRAS, GATA3 are located on autosomal chromosomes involved in cell differentiation, sex differentiation and determination, cognitive development, and mental development.

-Some of the function of autosomal genes are;
+Some of the functions of autosomal genes are;

 - Cell differentiation